 In addition to changing smoke alarm batteries, take some time to learn about fire safety and to complete a home fire safety checklist.
 You can make your home safer – today.

-The United States Fire Administration (USFA) believes that fire deaths can be reduced by teaching people the basic facts about fire.
+The United States Fire Administration (USFA) believes that teaching people the basic facts about fire will reduce fire deaths.

 Fire is FAST!